 If your child has epilepsy, we know how frightening seizures can be for both your child and your family.
-At the Seizure & Epilepsy Program at Floating Hospital for Children, our care team excels in finding a cause for your child’s seizures and works to manage them through medication, surgery, lifestyle changes and other therapies.
+At the Seizure & Epilepsy Program at Tufts Children's Hospital, our care team excels in finding a cause for your child’s seizures and works to manage them through medication, surgery, lifestyle changes and other therapies.

-We talked to John N. Gaitanis, MD, Chief of Pediatric Neurology, and Jesse Winer, MD, Chief of Pediatric Neurosurgery, about what parents should know about seeking care for their child at our Comprehensive Epilepsy Level 4 Center.
+We talked to John N. Gaitanis, MD, Chief of Pediatric Neurology, about what parents should know about seeking care for their child at our Comprehensive Epilepsy Level 4 Center.

 Q: What is pediatric epilepsy?